chrisimmel/adgen/README.md

 # AdGen - AI Video Ad Generator

-An agentic system that uses LLMs and generative AI models to create short video advertisements with narration and music.
+A small agentic system that uses LLMs and generative AI models to create short video advertisements with narration and music.

-This is only a small proof of concept, but could easily be the beginning of a full-fledged product.
+This is only a small proof of concept, largely a product of "vibe coding" with Claude Code.
+It is far from ready for real, commercial use.

 ## Features